Business Risks

 In plant construction, work may be delayed if we are unable to secure the necessary human resources such as construction workers, secure the necessary infrastructure, or procure the necessary equipment and materials as planned, or by supply chain disruption.
 There is a risk that additional expenditure may be required to recover lost time due to these factors.

 In locations where the labor market is tight or where the climate is harsh, both in Japan and overseas, the Group mitigates the risk of an unexpected rise in construction costs through development of construction methods such as modular construction and by forming cooperative relationships with leading contractors and equipment and materials suppliers.
-If construction is unavoidably suspended due to the worldwide spread of some infectious disease or epidemic other than COVID-19, a strike, or some other unforeseen occurrence, we will work with our clients and relevant local agencies on appropriate measures to minimize the impacts.

 (f) Risks associated with changes in the business environment arising from climate change